Who the Hell Am I?

 I’m Georgie, that’s who.

-I’m a fresh-faced, award-winning blogger, freelance writer, and recipe developer whose work has been published by leading UK healthy living magazines such as; Free-from Heaven, Vegan Food and Living and The Funky Raw Magazine.
-Not only do I specialise in delicious adaptogenic and CBD Pegan (Paleo and vegan) recipe development, I also love waffling on about nutrition, fitness, health, and well-being.
-I was one of the first bloggers to create CBD recipes in the UK and it has slowly become my main passion and focus.
+I’m a fresh-faced, award-winning blogger, freelance writer, and recipe developer whose work has been published by leading UK healthy living magazines such as; Natural Health, Free-from Heaven, Vegan Food and Living, and The Funky Raw Magazine.
+Not only do I specialise in recipe development centring around adaptogenic herbs and CBD oil, but I also love talking about nutrition, fitness, health, and well-being.
+I was one of the first UK bloggers to create CBD recipes and it has slowly become my main passion and focus.
 I follow a largely Pegan (Paleo and vegan) diet so you’ll find that all of my recipes cater toward that market, making them suitable for almost anyone.
 If you’d like to see examples of my work, both for online and print media, then head on over to my ‘Press’ page.

 Why Greens of the Stone Age?